All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Introduction

-This method originated from the APW method proposed by Slater \cite{PhysRev.51.846,SLATER196435}.
-It brought great progress with the idea of linear methods \cite{PhysRevB.12.3060,Koelling_1975} introduced by Andersen and applied by Koelling and Arbman using the model of muffin-tin shaped approximation to the potentials.
+These basis sets originated from the APW method proposed by Slater \cite{PhysRev.51.846,SLATER196435}.
+It involved a non-linear eigenvalue problem for the determination of the MT basis functions themselves.
+A significant step forward was the introduction of linearized methods by Andersen \cite{PhysRevB.12.3060}and applied by Koelling and Arbman \cite{Koelling_1975} using the muffin-tin approximation to the potential.
+They also pointed out that the FLAPW made non-muffin-tin calculations feasible.
 The basis set is constructed according to the same space partition.
 One piece of the basis function for Bloch wave-vector $\bm{k}$ and plane-wave vector $\bm{G}$ is \be \varphi_{\bm{k}}^{\bm{G}}(\bm{r}) =

-\ee Here $u_{l\nu}^{\alpha}(r)$ is the solution of the (energy dependent) radial Schrodinger equation in the MT sphere labeled $\alpha$; $Y_{\ell m}(\hat{\bm r})$ are spherical harmonics; $A_{\ell m\nu}^{\alpha,\bm{k}}(\bm{G})$ are the matching coefficients for connection with the interstitial plane wave; $\ell$ and $m$ are the azimuthal and magnetic quantum numbers in a particular sphere; and $\nu$ is the order of energy derivative of the radial function (the APW basis set does not have continuous radial first derivatives at the sphere boundaries.)
-The dependence of the radial functions upon the energy for which they are solved is the difficulty with the APW basis set.
-Continuity at sphere boundaries requires those solution energies to correspond to KS eigenvalues.
+\ee Here $u_{l\nu}^{\alpha}(r)$ is the solution of the (energy dependent) radial Schrodinger equation in the MT sphere labeled $\alpha$, $Y_{\ell m}(\hat{\bm r})$ are spherical harmonics, $A_{\ell m\nu}^{\alpha,\bm{k}}(\bm{G})$ are the matching coefficients for connection with the interstitial plane wave, $\ell$ and $m$ are the azimuthal and magnetic quantum numbers in a particular sphere, and $\nu$ is the order of energy derivative of the radial function.
+The APW basis set does not have continuous radial first derivatives at the sphere boundaries.
+The dependence of the radial functions upon the energy for which they are solved is the APW basis difficulty.
+Continuity at sphere boundaries requires those energies to correspond to KS eigenvalues.
 That correspondence makes the KS secular equation highly non-linear in the one-electron energies.
-The problem is remedied by introducing the energy derivative of the radial function in the APW basis, ${\dot u}_{\ell\nu}^{\alpha} = [\partial / \partial \epsilon]u_{\ell\nu}^{\alpha}$, that makes the basis a linearized APW (LAPW) basis.
-The basis can be enhanced with additional local orbitals ($lo$), which are radial functions and energy derivatives, that vanish at the MT boundaries.
+The problem is remedied by introducing the energy derivative of the radial function to the basis, ${\dot u}_{\ell\nu}^{\alpha} = [\partial / \partial \epsilon]u_{\ell\nu}^{\alpha}$.
+The resulting linearized APW (LAPW) basis is ordinary, in the sense of being decoupled from explicit dependence on the KS eigenvalues.
+The basis can be enhanced by addition of local orbitals ($lo$), which are radial functions and energy derivatives that vanish at the MT boundaries.

-The electron density and the Kohn-Sham effective potential are expanded in correspondence to the space division in the unit cell.
-In the interstitial region they are expanded in plane waves and inside MT spheres in real spherical harmonics $R_{\ell m}({\bm r})$: \be n({\bm r}) =
+For any of these APW-based forms, the electron density and the effective potential are expanded in correspondence to the space division in the unit cell.
+In the interstitial region they are expanded in plane waves, while inside the MT spheres the expansion is in real spherical harmonics $R_{\ell m}({\bm r})$: \be n({\bm r}) =

 \ee and \be v_{KS}({\bm r})=

 \ee Here $n_{\ell m}^{\alpha}(r)$, $\tilde{n}({\bm G})$, $v_{\ell m}^{\alpha}(r)$, and $\tilde{v}({\bm G})$ are expansion coefficients determined through the self-consistent solution of the KS equation.